 Chicken Ballotine is the ultimate main course for a date night or dinner party.
 Crispy chicken skin filled with a buttery, savory blend of chicken, vegetables and spices, it's a restaurant worthy dish that is beautiful on the plate and a pleasure to eat.

-It was this recipe by Michael Ruhlman that Keith came across one day that started our obsession with this dish.
+It was a recipe by Michael Ruhlman that Keith came across one day that started our obsession with this dish.
 As Ruhlman says, “It’s basically chicken sausage wrapped in chicken skin.
 How can you go wrong?”
 Exactly.

 Ingredients You Need to Make Chicken Ballotine